MarcoPelazza/ACTAM_project_Thrillizy/README.md

 Upon successful permission, it initializes the microphone as a media stream source.

 A low-pass filter is created using `createBiquadFilter`, and its type is set to `lowpass`.
 The filter's frequency is set to 1000 Hz.
+This kind of lowpass is used to cancel some noise in the highest frequencies, the cutt-off frequency is placed at the end of the extesion of the flute.

 An analyser node is created using `createAnalyser`.
 Its FFT size is set to `8192` for frequency analysis, and minimum decibels are set to `-90`.